OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 There you can observe the following:

-- it calls `application:openURL:options:` from the app delegate as expected
+- It calls `application:openURL:options:` from the app delegate as expected.
-- the source application is Safari ("com.apple.mobilesafari")
+- The source application is Safari ("com.apple.mobilesafari").
-- `application:openURL:options:` handles the URL but does not open it, it calls `TelegramUI.openExternalUrl` for that
+- `application:openURL:options:` handles the URL but does not open it, it calls `TelegramUI.openExternalUrl` for that.
-- the URL being opened is `tg://resolve?domain=fridadotre`
+- The URL being opened is `tg://resolve?domain=fridadotre`.
-- it uses the `tg://` custom URL scheme from Telegram
+- It uses the `tg://` custom URL scheme from Telegram.

 It is interesting to see that if you navigate again to "https://telegram.me/fridadotre", click on cancel and then click on the link offered by the page itself "Open in the Telegram app".
 Instead of opening via custom URL scheme it will open via universal links.